 That said this is still a fantastic challenge to have and it is possible to implement solutions that workforces will unite behind – the key is inclusion and communication.

-We often shut people out of the real discussions in our business – whether it’s conversations around compensation and benefits, shift patterns, staffing levels or even how to plan social activities WE make the decisions that matter most to our workforce and then we tell them what conclusion we’ve reached.
+We often shut people out of the real discussions in our business – whether it’s conversations around employee benefits and compensation, shift patterns, staffing levels or even how to plan social activities WE make the decisions that matter most to our workforce and then we tell them what conclusion we’ve reached.
 We don’t even tell them why.
 Is it any wonder people get resentful?